Lex-Col/Lex-Col/README.md

 * **THE GUARDIAN ANGÆL PROTOCOL (GAP):** The enforcement.
 Moving safety from software to bare-metal hardware gates (ARMv9-A CCA).
 * **THE SOVEREIGN IP VAULT (SIPV):** The custody.
 A zero-trust realm where my business stays *my* business.
 No leaks, no extortion, no backdoors.

 I’m weaving these together to ensure absolute operator sovereignty.
-Through proprietary architectural hardening and strict isolation protocols, the result is the same: **Absolute IP Custody.**
+Through proprietary architectural hardening and strict isolation protocols, the result is the same: **Absolute Human Sovereignty.**

 ---
 **Architect:** Alexander Colclough (@Lex-Col)